Emergency Insurance Funds

 The new Graduate and Professional Student Lounge opened in fall 2019 in the William Pitt Union.
 This space is just for you!
 E-mail the Graduate and Professional Student Government at gpsg@pitt.edu for details.

-Graduate Study and Dissertation Writing Rooms
+Graduate Study Rooms and Dissertation Writing Carrels

-The Dissertation Writing Room provides a quiet place to study for students who have passed their comprehensive exams, who are currently taking dissertation credits, and who are pursuing dissertation research and/or are in the writing phase of their program.
-PhD carrels are available on a first-come, first-served basis and include an assigned desk and locking storage.
-Visit Dissertation Writing Room to download the eligibility form.
+The PhD Dissertation Writing Carrels provide a quiet place to work for students who have passed their comprehensive exams, who are currently taking dissertation credits, and who are pursuing dissertation research and/or are in the writing phase of their program.

-PITT ARTS is dedicated to helping Pitt students in all majors and academic disciplines discover and attend performances, tours and hands-on activities– known as our Free Arts Encounters.
+Pitt Arts is dedicated to helping Pitt students in all majors and academic disciplines discover and attend performances, tours and hands-on activities– known as our Free Arts Encounters.

 Graduate and Professional Students at the Pittsburgh campus are offered Free Museum Visits, Artful Wednesdays, and may purchase Cheap Seats.